matter-labs/tutorials/TUTORIAL.md

 The `block.timestamp` returns the time of the latest L1 batch instead of the L2 block and it's only updated once a new batch is sealed ( 5-10 minutes on testnet).
 What this means is that basically, `block.timestamp` in smart contracts on zkSync is a delayed value.

-To keep this tutorial as simple as possible, we've used `block.timestamp` but we don't recomment relaying on this for accurate time calculations.
+To keep this tutorial as simple as possible, we've used `block.timestamp` but we don't recommend relying on this for accurate time calculations.

 :::